-While my legal practice has changed from criminal to civil prosecution, my advocacy for crime victims holds strong.
+Beginning my legal practice as a prosecutor helped me understand the relationship between the criminal and civil justice systems and how to advocate for my clients in both.
 From victims injured by a drunk driver, in a sexual assault or the abuse of a child, adult or other vulnerable person, it is key to consult with an attorney knowledgeable in both the civil and criminal systems.
 Many civil personal injury attorneys do not know their way around the criminal justice system, and vice versa.
 I have a particular advantage having worked in both.
 I know the traditional practices, and how to successfully maneuver each in a way most beneficial to my clients.

 Even if your case was never criminally pursued, it might still be a viable civil case.
-This is because the legal standard to prove a criminal case is higher than a civil case.
+This is because the legal standard to prove a civil case is lower.
 In certain cases, victims do not report the crime or involve authorities at the time and wait to do so until years later.
 This does not necessarily mean you’re unable to file a civil lawsuit against the abuser or the entity that facilitated the abuse.
 As of January 2010, the statute of limitations for filing a lawsuit for a case involving sex abuse of a child was extended, allowing survivors increased access to seeking justice.

 I represent physical and sexual abuse victims perpetrated by daycare providers, foster parents, professionals (doctors and medical personnel, educators, employers and supervisors), neighbors, school employees, family members, friends, nursing home staff and Oregon state agencies, such as the Department of Human Services.
 Additionally, I represent victims of drunk drivers, assault, physical abuse and neglect.
 In wrongful death cases, I represent the estate of the deceased victim so their family can be compensated for the loss of companionship of their loved one.